peedy2495/reflector/README.md

 A tool for pulling different apt- and rpm-based repositories via rsync or web with automated config creation for related repositories via private web-provision.

+## WARNING!

+Be aware that most repositories need a huge amount of disk-space!
+It's recommended to store your pulls into a separate Volume.

 ## Startup

 Add the executable flag to reflector.sh